mrfearless/creating-controls-in-assembler/control-properties.md

 ENDM
 ```

 This is still a valid technique if the amount of bytes is less than 40.
-Or even using the GetProp / SetProp api calls is viable if using an atom - which is faster than GetProp/SetProp with a string, but both are still slower than GetWindowLong / SetWindowLong as far as I am aware.
+Or even using the [GetProp](https://msdn.microsoft.com/en-us/library/windows/desktop/ms633564%28v=vs.85%29.aspx) / [SetProp](https://msdn.microsoft.com/en-us/library/windows/desktop/ms633568%28v=vs.85%29.aspx) api calls is viable if using an atom - which is faster than [GetProp](https://msdn.microsoft.com/en-us/library/windows/desktop/ms633564%28v=vs.85%29.aspx) / [SetProp](https://msdn.microsoft.com/en-us/library/windows/desktop/ms633568%28v=vs.85%29.aspx) with a string, but both are still slower than [GetWindowLong](https://msdn.microsoft.com/en-us/library/windows/desktop/ms633584%28v=vs.85%29.aspx) / [SetWindowLong](https://msdn.microsoft.com/en-us/library/windows/desktop/ms633591%28v=vs.85%29.aspx) as far as I am aware.

 ##### Using GetWindowLong/SetWindowLong To Get/Set Properties